November 12, 2025

 The Challenge: Decades of Disconnected Data & Content

-This leading organization, which serves physicians, medical educators, regulatory bodies, healthcare consumers, and workforce planning researchers, faced a problem common to many established institutions: their valuable content was trapped across multiple incompatible document management systems and file stores.
+This leading organization, which serves physicians, medical educators, and healthcare consumers, faced a problem common to many established institutions: their valuable content was trapped across multiple incompatible systems and file stores.

-Over 10, 15, even 20 years, the organization had accumulated critical documents across three separate platforms:
+Over 10, 15, even 20 years, the organization had accumulated and managed critical documents across three separate platforms:

 • An Oracle-based document repository

-Each system operated in its own silo and had its own metadata structure.
+Each system operated in its own silo and had its own metadata structure for the content.
 This created blind spots that prevented the organization from having a complete view of their most important asset: their content and the people it served.

 Throughout the process, DAS deployed proprietary migration tools specifically designed to handle the complexity of enterprise-scale content transitions.